 How to Apply:

 Application Process: Students will apply through the Office of Undergraduate Research and Inquiry.
 The application includes a resume, unofficial transcript, a one-page project proposal, a one-page personal statement of interest, and a letter of support from the faculty member overseeing the project.
 The faculty letter must describe the research project, its viability, and express agreement to oversee the student in his or her work on the project during the academic year.
-The application, including the faculty letter, is due by Wednesday, March 31.
+The application, including the faculty letter, is due by midnight Tuesday, April 13.
 Students will input their faculty advisor’s name and contact information in the application system, which will send an automated email that includes a link to upload the letter.

 For more information contact Caroline Quenemoen, email@example.com

 - Click the following link to access the application: cclapp2.rice.edu/application